Moritzburg Castle: Little Pheasant Castle

 Shortly after the remodelling of Moritzburg Castle as the country seat of August the Strong, a single-story pavilion was built just 2.5 km away by the architect Johann Christoph Knöffel.
 The pavilion's foundation was later used for the Chinese-style Little Pheasant Castle (Fasanenschlösschen) in 1770.
 Elector Frederick Augustus III of Saxony had the pavilion built in the middle of the gardens.
 Johann Daniel Schade who had been the architect in charge of the royal building projects, received the commission for the Rococo design.
 Construction was completed about 1776.

 The shell-pink pavilion is located at the end of an alley leading to the main castle.
 The square building has five bays wide on each side.
 The high roof has an ogee profile, capped by an open cupola with a pair of Chinese figures under a parasol as a finial.
 Concealed behind plantings to give the pavilion an isolated ambience, were outbuildings used to breed pheasants for use in hunting.

 The few rooms, including the elector's study, are furnished with original trappings.
 The Rococo finishes include murals on canvas, inlaid wood paneling, painted and gilded stucco ceilings, and unique finishes crafted from materials like embroidered silk, straw, pearls and feathers.
 The interiors were restored between 2009 and 2013 through a collaboration between Ostdeutsche Sparkassenstiftung, Sparkasse Meißen, and World Monuments Fund.

 On the front of the building, there is a double-flight stairway leading to the lake with a miniature harbour and jetty.
 There is also a painted brick lighthouse 21.8 m high.
 The miniature harbour was used to stage naval battles for the monarch's amusement.
 In order to re-enact the famous Battle of Chesma, the Dardanelles, a miniature wall representing the original castles at the narrow strait in northwestern Turkey, were also built.
 Today, the harbour is partly silted because the lake's water level is approximately 1.5 m lower than before.

 On the garden side of the castle, a pair of staircases descend to a sunken parterre, now planted with turf.

 Trivia

-In 1972 Moritzburg Castle was one of the locations of the Czechoslovak-German film Tři oříšky pro Popelku ("Three Nuts for Cinderella"), which became a popular fairy-tale movie in Central Europe.
+In 1972 Moritzburg Castle was one of the locations of the Czechoslovak-German film Tři oříšky pro Popelku ("Three Wishes for Cinderella"), which became a popular fairy-tale movie in Central Europe.